tmagcaya/Internship-Bootcamp/README.md

 ---

 ## ❓ FAQ

 **Q: Is the first session really free?**
 A: Yes!
 The first session of each cohort is free to attend - no commitment required.

-**Q: What if I'm not US-based?**
+**Q: Why only for US-based CS/Engineering student?**
-A: My strategies are optimized for US opportunities, please check back later.
+A: My experience is limited to this category for now, please check back later for any changes.
+I might make exceptions for Tier 2 applicants.

+**Q: What does eligible for internships mean?**
+A: All students except for current college seniors.

 **Q: Do you guarantee internship placement?**
 A: Tier 1 comes with a full refund if you don't secure an internship AND complete all requirements.